 He says Parkinson’s is not a disease to be fought, but to be faced.
 He prefers to talk about People with Parkinson’s (PwPs); “people with shortcomings, not people who are sick”.

-Meng Chuo Wong with SPS committe member Ling Kuok Seng.
+Meng Chuo Wong (left) with SPS committe member Ling Kuok Seng.

 Wong emphasises the importance of social interaction and says isolation causes people with Parkinson’s to degenerate more quickly.